Skip to content

 Storage is bitrate × time.
 Bitrate is the discipline.

 The calculator answers 'how much disk'.
-The engineering underneath — codec choice, smart-codec configuration, motion-trigger discipline, retention policy — is what separates a system that costs ₹4 lakh in disk from one that costs ₹15 lakh for the same camera count.
+The engineering underneath — codec choice, smart-codec configuration, motion-trigger discipline, retention policy — is what separates a system that needs a quarter of the disk from one that needs four times the disk for the very same camera count.

 01